The Power of a Thankful Heart

 In our house, every year, we place a card at everyone’s plate that reminds us of this story.
 On each plate is placed five kernels of corn.
 Before we devour our Thanksgiving bounty, even before we ask a blessing on the food, we go around the table to each person.
 We list at least five things for which we are thankful.
 The gratitude doesn’t have to be flashy or grand, just sincere.

-Free Harvest Season E-Book of Abundance!
+Harvest Season E-Book of Abundance!

 This is one of my favorite times of year, I must admit.
 In honor of the season, I’d like to share with you our tribute to gratitude and abundant living, Five Kernels of Corn.
-I hope this FREE e-book will be a useful resource to you this season, or any time of year.
+I hope this e-book will be a useful resource to you this season, or any time of year.

 Walk with the Pilgrims, you family and your friends through ten separate invitations to set specific goals, including how to keep a gratitude journal, and complete useful projects.
 Also included are six suggested service projects, from crafty to practical, that can easily be completed with your family – kids included!
-Also tossed in just for fun is a delectable, traditional recipe and a free downloadable template to make your holiday complete.
+Also tossed in just for fun is a delectable, traditional recipes and a free downloadable templates to make your holiday complete.

 In whatever way is meaningful for your family, I invite you to consider at least five kernels of corn.
 The kernels represent five blessings (even though they may look like trials) for which you can express gratitude.
 Somehow, once you get going, it can be hard to limit it to just five.
-However, this is an exercise that can be repeated each day, whether you use a gratitude journal or the back of a grocery store receipt.
+However, this is an exercise that can be repeated each day.
+Regardless of whether you use a gratitude journal or the back of a grocery store receipt.

 If you feel comfortable, please share five of your kernels with us.
 What five things are you grateful for this season?